Dance of the Unforgotten (an illustrated work of literary fiction for adults)

 She fell slowly,

-Turning the dial to bring the burner to life,
+As she turned the dial, the burner flashed to life,

 warming the air in the balloon tethered to her harness.